epiforecasts/socialmixr/cran-comments.md

  * We saw 0 new problems
  * We failed to check 0 packages

-# Previous CRAN errors
+# Previous CRAN issues

-Errors in the current version on CRAN have been fixed by increasing the numerical tolerance in tests.
+No issues reported.